OAuth: Uses

 Facebook's Graph API only supports OAuth 2.0.
 Google supports OAuth 2.0 as the recommended authorization mechanism for all of its APIs.
 Microsoft also supports OAuth 2.0 for various APIs and its Azure Active Directory service, which is used to secure many Microsoft and third party APIs.

 OAuth can be used as an authorizing mechanism to access secured RSS/Atom feeds.
 Access to RSS/ATOM feeds that require authentication has always been an issue.
 For example, an RSS feed from a secured Google Site could not have been accessed using Google Reader.
 Instead, three-legged OAuth would have been used to authorize that RSS client to access the feed from the Google Site.

+Free software client implementations of the OAuth2 protocol such as the LibreOffice OAuth2OOo extension allows access to remote resources (ie: via the Google API or the Microsoft Graph API and OAuth 2.0) and possibly even with the LibreOffice Basic language.
+This makes it very easy to write and use HTTP requests supporting the OAuth 2.0 protocol in LibreOffice macros.

 OAuth and other standards

 OAuth is a service that is complementary to and distinct from OpenID.
 OAuth is unrelated to OATH, which is a reference architecture for authentication, not a standard for authorization.
 However, OAuth is directly related to OpenID Connect (OIDC), since OIDC is an authentication layer built on top of OAuth 2.0.
 OAuth is also unrelated to XACML, which is an authorization policy standard.
 OAuth can be used in conjunction with XACML, where OAuth is used for ownership consent and access delegation whereas XACML is used to define the authorization policies (e.g., managers can view documents in their region).